-Access to certain learning technology applications (see below) is currently restricted to the UCLan Campus only (Preston, Westlakes and Burnley).
-Should you find that it is necessary to access any of these applications off Campus, to support your academic studies, then please email Inclusive Support at firstname.lastname@example.org
+Access to the full version of the core Inclusive Learning Technology apps, MindView, Audio Notetaker and Read&Write Gold, together with Medincle Spellchecker and Magic is currently restricted to the UCLan Campus only (Preston, Westlakes and Burnley).
+Should you find that it is necessary to make use of mind mapping, text to speech (read back of text on screen), proofreading or magnification software off Campus to support your academic studies, then please look at our new AppStore for compatible freeware.
+For disability related difficulties please email Inclusive Support: email@example.com

 Check out these fact sheets for information on the key learning technology applications:

-Magic screen magnification enlarges section of the screen, reads aloud on-screen texts using synthesised speech and changes the colour and contrast of the screen.
+Screen magnification software for low vision users that enlarges sections of the screen, up to 60 times its actual size, reads aloud on-screen texts using their synthesised speech and changes the colour and contrast of the screen.

-This AT Scholarship, supported by external companies who provide Global AutoCorrect (LexAble), Read&Write (Texthelp), MindView (MatchWare) and Audio Notetaker (Sonocent), together with their training partners, provide an opportunity to get learning (assistive) technology for free.
-In addition, those with scholarships have access to tutorials, videos and personal train in the software from the training partners.
+This AT Scholarship, supported by external companies who provide Global AutoCorrect (LexAble), Read&Write (Texthelp), MindView (MatchWare) and Audio Notetaker (Sonocent), together with their training partners, provide an opportunity to get the latest learning (assistive) technology for free.
+In addition, those with scholarships receive training and support.

-Anyone in the world can apply and there are 40 scholarships available in 2018.
-If you have difficulty with your reading, spelling, writing and/or notetaking but are not eligible or do not qualify for Disability Students’ Allowances (DSA) or Access to Work you can find further details and application terms and conditions at www.ATscholarship.com
+Anyone in the world can apply and there are 20 scholarships available annually.
+If you have difficulty with your reading, spelling, writing and/or notetaking but are not eligible or do not qualify for Disability Students’ Allowances (DSA) or Access to Work you can find further details and application terms and conditions at www.ATscholarship.com.